naveenit2017/Docker/README.md

 2. Portability: Containers are designed to be portable and can run on any system with a compatible host operating system.
 VMs are less portable as they need a compatible hypervisor to run.

 3. Security: VMs provide a higher level of security as each VM has its own operating system and can be isolated from the host and other VMs.
 Containers provide less isolation, as they share the host operating system.

-Management: Managing containers is typically easier than managing VMs, as containers are designed to be lightweight and fast-moving.
+4.Management: Managing containers is typically easier than managing VMs, as containers are designed to be lightweight and fast-moving.

 Why are containers light weight ?
 ---------------------------------
 Containers are lightweight because they use a technology called containerization, which allows them to share the host operating system's kernel and libraries, while still providing isolation for the application and its dependencies.
 This results in a smaller footprint compared to traditional virtual machines, as the containers do not need to include a full operating system.
 Additionally, Docker containers are designed to be minimal, only including what is necessary for the application to run, further reducing their size.